 Facilitating Cases of Academic Dishonesty

-Instructors possess the prerogative to address academic dishonesty committed by a student in a course by applying an academic sanction within the context of that course and in agreement with the accused student.
+Instructors possess the prerogative to address academic dishonesty committed by a student in a course by applying an academic sanction within the context of that course and with notice to the accused student.
 Using the “preponderance of the evidence” standard, the instructor must report suspicion that academic misconduct has occurred to the student as soon as reasonably possible, but not more than five business days.
 The instructor will meet with the student, explain their suspicion, share any evidence of misconduct in the instructor’s possession, and hear the student’s response.
 Based on the student’s response, the instructor will determine whether an academic sanction is appropriate and what academic sanction shall be assessed.
 The instructor must inform the student of the academic sanction within five business days after meeting with the student.
 The instructor will produce a brief written document that includes the student’s name, the infraction, and the terms of resolution.
 The instructor will send the document to the chair of the department within which the course is offered as a record of the resolution.
 The chair will keep a copy of the document and send copies to the dean and Office of Academic Affairs.

 If the student wishes to dispute the charge or the academic sanction, then the student may file a written appeal by contacting the department chair within three business days of receiving notice of the academic sanction.
 Upon request from the department chair, the instructor must explain the case, the charge, the evidence, the proposed academic sanction, and a response to the student’s appeal via letter.
 Within ten business days of receiving the appeal materials, the department chair will examine the case to determine whether the charge of academic dishonesty and/or the academic sanction holds or whether a new academic sanction, or no academic sanction, shall be assessed.
 The department chair will notify the student and the instructor of the decision and send copies of the decision to the dean and the Office of Academic Affairs.